ACM-CCS-2026/CfP/cfp.md

 CCS has two review cycles in 2026.
 For each submission, one of the following decisions will be made:

-+ Accept: Papers in this category will be accepted for publication in the proceedings and presentation at the conference, possibly after making minor changes with the oversight of a shepherd.
++ __Accept__: Papers in this category will be accepted for publication in the proceedings and presentation at the conference, possibly after making minor changes with the oversight of a shepherd.
-+ Minor revision: Papers in this category are considered to be promising but need some minor additional work (e.g., minor experiments, proofs to minor lemmas).
++ __Minor revision__: Papers in this category are considered to be promising but need some minor additional work (e.g., minor experiments, proofs to minor lemmas).
 Authors will be given the opportunity to resubmit such papers, with appropriate revisions, in which case they should clearly explain in a separate note how the revisions address the comments of the reviewers.
 The revised paper will then be re-evaluated, and either accepted or rejected.
-+ Reject: Papers in this category are declined for inclusion in the conference.
++ __Reject__: Papers in this category are declined for inclusion in the conference.
 Papers rejected from the first review cycle may not be submitted again (even in revised form) to the second review cycle.
 Authors of each accepted paper must ensure that at least one author registers for the conference, and that their paper is presented in-person at the conference if at all possible.

 ## Paper Submission Information